G-12.0000

 congregations.

-j. each Primary Synod General Council
+k.
+Each Primary Synod's General Council

-is to establish a comprehensive budget,
+shall establish a comprehensive budget,

 a copy of which is to be submitted to the General

-of the PCUSA.
+Assembly of the PCUSA.

 l. pursuant to these goals each Primary